alphaotuken/Zephyr-Ecommerce/README.md

-# Anon - An eCommerce Website
+# Zephyr - An eCommerce Website
 ### BY TALO

 Anon is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.